oscarbenjamin/txt2bb/automate_latex_render/README.md

 Chrome browser but will require you to enter your login details into the terminal rather than the secure login page directly.

+The optional `--randomise` flag will check the box to randomise the order in which answers are displayed for the multi choice and multi answer questions